teia-community/teia-docs/wiki/Governance-on-Teia.md

 The [fundamental principles that shape the community](https://github.com/teia-community/teia-docs/wiki/Core-Values-Code-of-Conduct-Terms-and-Conditions#core-values) are the same as those for its governance: Inclusivity, Respect, Community/Solidarity, Decentralization, Simplicity, Accessibility, Sustainability and Creativity.

-Teia's final DAO setup is currently under construction, a process in which the whole community is invited to participate.
-We anticipate a long development phase in order to respect the main points of the Manifesto, such as recognizing diversity and facilitating inclusion.
-We anticipate that once created, the Teia DAO will continue to morph and improve, in order to respect the evolution of the platform and all of the communities to be represented.

 The decision-making process of TEIA is horizontal and will take into account the needs and policies decided by all the groups represented.
 These groups will also have some economic autonomy in decision-making.

+## Current state: DAO beta phase with multisig as legal owner

+On Nov 20th, 2023, the first TEIA token distribution has concluded with about 3 Million tokens claimed.
+On Nov 24th, we started the DAO beta testing phase ([more info in thios blog article](https://blog.teia.art/blog/dao-test-launch)).
+This means TEIA holders can start using the Teia Voting tools for Polling and DAO governance.

+During the current beta phase, the ["Core Team Multisig"](https://github.com/teia-community/teia-docs/wiki/Teia-Multisig-wallets#man-multisig-core-team-multisig) will still be legally responsible and in charge so the DAO contracts can be used and tested without the risk of exploits and smart contract issues.
+Token votes by the DAO members can still be used to form decisions or give feedback to the core team.

 ## Legal status: Non-profit LLC DAO

 Teia is incorporated as a non-profit, limited liability corporation (LLC) on the Republic of Marshall islands (RMI) that [formely recognizes DAO governance](https://www.globenewswire.com/news-release/2022/02/15/2385589/0/en/The-Republic-of-the-Marshall-Islands-Formally-Recognizes-DAO-Incorporation.html) and digital ledger addresses as members.
+The Registration Number is 10020-23 (MIDAO)

 This means that Teias "owners" (=members) can be defined by Token ownership or assignemnt to a multisig address without the need of members doing KYC (as long as they stay below 10% of voting power, which is implemented on a smartcontract level)